Skip to main content

 model

 The standard statistical Monte-Carlo is not the most realistic simulation because not every impact variable is stochastic.
 For example, the level of new capital expenditure each year.
 In reality, the level is decided based on strategic goals and financial projections made at the time.
-Therefore, in a more realistic simulation, the values of certain impact variables are determined by the values of the realized values of the stochastic variables as well as a set of goals and optimization rules.
-In other words, they are self-optimizing.
+Therefore, in a more realistic simulation, the values of certain impact variables are determined by the values of the realised values of the stochastic variables, as well as a set of goals and optimisation rules.
+In other words, they are self-optimising.

 1. avoid bankruptcy within a 5-year projection period, and